danryan/overwatch/README.md

 Honestly, I'm not happy with any other monitoring application out there.
 They're either  a royal pain to configure, setup and maintain, or sorely lack features that should exist in today's server landscape.
 Overwatch is the scratch to an itch I've had for a while.

+## The Ideal Monitoring Service

+### It must be easy.

+One of the bigger pain points of monitoring applications is configuration and deployment.
+Management systems like Puppet or Chef have made this easier, but it’s still far from a perfect solution.

+Deployment should be a drop-in process.
+Plugins should be simple to write.
+The API should adhere to current best practices.
+The system itself should not use proprietary or esoteric pieces.

+### It must be extensible.

+No two infrastructures are alike, and so the service that monitors yours should provide the freedom and the flexibility to instrument it as you see fit.
+The resources we want to instrument are different.
+Sometimes it’s a server; other times it’s an application.
+The system should make no assumptions.

+### It must be performant.

+Monitoring is an incredibly critical component of a well-designed infrastructure.
+If a monitoring service cannot identify and alert us to problems rapidly, then it is of little use.
+The system must be able to keep up with any and all demand and be impeccably stable.

+### It must be useful.

+The system should provide three distinct capabilities: the ability to observe, the ability to trend, and the ability to report.
+Metrics are a crucial part of being able to intelligently respond to an event.
+Trends help us discover weak spots that need fixing, or help us better plan capacity.

+Reports are the most critical part, as well as the part most in need of an overhaul.
+What happens when a service fails?
+Who or what gets notified?
+How do our other systems react?
+The system should not only provide the typical meatcloud notifications, but also provide ways to interact with other systems.

 ## Terminology

 This is but a brief overview.
 For more details, consult the wiki.